 Before you buy, know the return and exchange policy.

-Most retail stores allow a customer to return purchased merchandise within a reasonable time for a full refund or credit, or for an equal exchange.
-When a store prominently displays a limited or no-refund policy, however, refunds and exchanges are not required by law except for defective items.
-(See Title 1.7 Consumer Warranties, California Civil Code section 1790, et seq.)
+Most retail stores allow you to return things you buy within a reasonable time for a full refund, credit, or an exchange.
+When a store clearly displays a limited or no-refund policy, however, refunds and exchanges are not required by law.
 So don’t assume a store will allow you to return an item if you change your mind.
-Check the store’s return policy before you make a purchase.
+Check the store’s return policy before you buy.

 Many retailers display their return policies at the cash register or the customer service department.
 Others display their policies on the back of receipts.
 If you don’t see the policy, ask.
 Keep in mind that many retailers require the original receipt for any returns.
 Some stores charge a “restocking fee” if you return certain types of products, and others limit cash refunds but may offer exchanges or store credit.
 Certain items may be “final sale” or “as is” and cannot be returned.
 Indeed, some stores may have a policy of not accepting returns or exchanges for any products.